rubrikinc/terraform-provider-polaris/docs/index.md

 ### Required

-- `credentials` (String) The local user account name or service account file to use when accessing Rubrik Polaris.
+- `credentials` (String) The local user account name or service account file to use when accessing RSC.